26 January 2021

 (5) Armin is wearing rose-colored glasses and lacks the resolve of Erwin.

-6/ ERWIN SACRIFICED LIVES AND IT'S BETTER THAN THE ALTERNATIVES.
+6/ ERWIN SACRIFICED LIVES BC IT'S BETTER THAN THE ALTERNATIVES.

 Erwin's actions would have been the same whether his motivations had been selfish or altruistic, and the results of his actions have always been to the benefit of Paradis as a whole.

 When they have to fight giant monsters with nothing but 3D gears and swords, every mission is a suicide mission, regardless of the Commanders.
 They are at a major information and technology disadvantage compared to their enemies.
-The concept of sacrificing units for the greater good is nothing new, and that is the hand that Erwin has been dealt with because of the awful world he lives in.
+And that is the hand that Erwin has been dealt with because of the awful world he lives in.
 It was Erwin who did the dirty work and that's why everybody else's hands were clean.
-He still has the reputation of having the most minimal lives lost in the history of leaders.
+Nontheless, he still has the reputation of having the most minimal lives lost in the history of leaders.

 7/ ERWIN's MOTIVATIONS: